 4. Host contests and giveaways

-A tried-and-true strategy to ramp up followers and engagement is to host contests and giveaways with exciting prizes.
+A tried-and-true strategy to drive up your number of followers and engagement is to host contests and giveaways with exciting prizes.

-You can run selfie contests, caption contests, and even quizzes to encourage interaction and engagement.
+You can run selfie contests, Instagram caption contests, and even quizzes to encourage interaction and engagement.

 Or you can sponsor a giveaway, where multiple brands or influencers come together to pitch in for a big prize.